TheTexta/obsidian-main/sequential processing.md

+#biological-psychology
-The conscious processing of stimulus
+Sequential Processing::The conscious processing of stimuli one at a time.